rebelsky/sams-assorted-musings-reflections/what-happened-michelle.md

 And she gradually declined.
 After a few weeks, she could no longer get out of bed to sit in the chair.
 She hated that.
 She had more trouble communicating.
 She hated that, too.
 The kids and I broke her out one more time, taking her hospital bed out to the courtyard so she could see the sun.
 By that time, she couldn't even push herself up in bed.

 Then she stopped waking up.
 That was so hard!
 As I said, she didn't want to be stuck in the hospital, unconscious.
 And she couldn't say when she was in pain.
 I could often figure it out, and the nurses were good at giving her medicine when she needed it.
+The mass in her belly grew and grew.

 Eventually, we reached the end.
 I was still sleeping by her side.
 I woke up every hour or so.
 On the 24th of October, I woke up at 1 am, and she was okay, or as okay.
 At 2 am, she was, too.
 At 3 am or 4 am, she was no longer breathing.
 I recall stumbling down the hall to the nurses' station to ask them to check.
 We called the boys to say goodbye.